baggerspion/therealpadams.github.io/_posts/2017-08-04-satisficery-engineering.md

 - Low Effort, High Results Achievement

 Getting results!
 Great!
 Right?
-If the team is not being challenged in tis work, we risk boredom and all the bad "things" that come with it.
+If the team is not being challenged in its work, we risk boredom and all the bad "things" that come with it.
+Like corner cutting.

 - High Effort, Low Results Achievement